“GFD: Blade Of Shadows”

 “Shamed me?”
 I laughed.
 “I am here.
 With good wine, and good friends.
 The only shame is that they are too stubborn to join us.”
 I told Tadashi, “The greatest lesson that any true Samurai could ever learn is how to hold his blade in stillness.
 There will be many times during my travels when violence is needed, and can’t be avoided.
 I always thought it best to save my energy for those times instead.”

-Zhao got up with a bit of a drunken stagger, and said, “I know what I’m saving my energy for…” And walked off to find a place to relieve himself.
+Zhao stood up with a bit of a drunken stagger, and said, “I know what I’m saving my energy for…” And walked off to find a place to relieve himself.

 Tadashi instantly scooted over to be close to me, shoulders and legs touching as he smiled at me with great admiration.
 “I’m glad you are here.”
 He said.
 “You can protect us.
 Nobody would dare come to our cottage with you around.”